Shane Owen

-Shane Owen (born June 4, 1990) is a Canadian professional ice hockey goaltender who currently plays for Fife Flyers in the Elite Ice Hockey League (EIHL).
+Shane Owen (born June 4, 1990) is a Canadian professional ice hockey goaltender who currently plays for Sheffield Steeldogs in the National Ice Hockey League (NIHL).

 Playing career

 Owen played major junior hockey in both the Ontario Hockey League (OHL) and the Quebec Major Junior Hockey League (QMJHL).
 During the 2009–10 QMJHL season he help the Moncton Wildcats capture the QMJHL Championship and a berth in the 2010 Memorial Cup.